jenyss/CustomGPTLangGraph/README.md

 # Custom GPT based on LangGraph with Search and Summarization Tools

+This Assistant processes company documents and provides precise answers with citations.
+It supports PDFs, text files, Word, and Excel, extracting content and storing vector embeddings in ChromaDB for efficient retrieval.
+When a user asks a question, it performs a similarity search, retrieves the most relevant snippets, and ensures responses are grounded in documented sources.

 ## How It Works

 1️⃣ Document Ingestion & Embedding (One-Time Process)